neshanjo/what2eat/doc/architecture-documentation.md

 ![coarse functional decomposition](diagrams/coarse-functional-decomposition-RT.drawio.svg)

-This concept is further refined by applying the client-server pattern, see [4.4.
-Deployment and Operation](#47-deployment-and-operation).
+This concept is further refined by applying the client-server pattern, see [4.6.
+Deployment and Operation](#46-deployment-and-operation).

 ### 4.2.
-System domains

-In this relatively small system, there is only one domain: Meal data.
-The other domain, weather data, is mainly handled in an external system.

-### 4.3.
 System structure

 The system is decomposed into several components that all have their own concerns.